 Many people think that washing their turkey will remove bacteria and make it safe.
 However, it’s virtually impossible to wash bacteria off the bird and juices that splash during washing can transfer bacteria onto the surfaces of your kitchen, other foods and utensils.
 This is called cross-contamination, which can make you and your guests very sick.

-Do not wash your turkey in preparation for cooking on Thanksgiving.
+Do not wash your turkey in preparation for cooking.
 It only spreads bacteria onto countertops and other surfaces and your hands.
 Only cooking the turkey thoroughly to 165°F kills any bacteria that might be present.